singh-man/books/crackingTheCoding/18_advancedTopics.md

 Otherwise, if there's a red violation, then this means that we have a red node under another red node.
 Oops!

 Let's call N the current node.
 P is N's parent.
 G is N's grandparent.
 U is N's uncle and P's sibling.
 We know that:

-- N is red and Pis red, since we have a red violation.
+- N is red and P is red, since we have a red violation.
 - G is definitely black, since we didn't *previously* have a red violation.

 The unknown parts are: